netervati/excelerated/README.md

 <br>

 *The project is still under development.
-More features will be added soon*
+More features will be added soon.*